atefeh-k/NestjsBackend/README.md

 ## Description

-This code was made by me! you can use it as a back-end made by nestjs and mongodb. you can create a product with title, description, price, and weight properties.
+This code was made by me! you can use it as a back-end project made by nestjs and mongodb. you can create a product with title, description, price, and weight properties.
 You can add,update,get and delete a product with it.

 ## Installation